bentomhall/nih-system/spells/SpellsQ-Z.md

 You create a wall of tough, pliable, tangled brush bristling with needle-sharp thorns.
 The wall appears within range on a solid surface and lasts for the duration.
 You choose to make the wall up to 60 feet long, 10 feet high, and 5 feet thick or a circle that has a 20-foot diameter and is up to 20 feet high and 5 feet thick.
 The wall blocks line of sight.

 When the wall appears, each creature within its area must make a Dexterity saving throw.
-On a failed save, a creature takes 7d8 piercing damage, or half as much damage on a successful save.
+On a failed save, a creature takes 5d8 piercing damage, or half as much damage on a successful save.

 A creature can move through the wall, albeit slowly and painfully.
 For every 1 foot a creature moves through the wall, it must spend 4 feet of movement.
 Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a Dexterity saving throw.
-It takes 7d8 slashing damage on a failed save, or half as much damage on a successful one.
+It takes 5d8 slashing damage on a failed save, or half as much damage on a successful one.

-**_Overcast._** When you cast this spell using a spell slot of 7th level or higher, both types of damage increase by 1d8 for each slot level above 6th.
+**_Overcast._** When you cast this spell using more than 9 AET, both types of damage increase by 1d8 for every 2 additional AET spent.

 ##### Warding Bond